 In an effort to familiarize everyone with the Hog & Ham program and provide them with the background information needed for success, a workshop will be conducted before the beginning of the program.
-All new youth are required to attend this workshop to participate in the Hog & Ham program.
-Youth who completed all phases of the 2019 program (harvested a hog, retail audit, project book, demonstration) are not required to attend the Workshop.
-However, they are still welcome and encouraged to attend.
+This free virtual workshop is a requirement for 4H youth that wish to participate in the 4H Hog and Ham project for the first time or have not participated in the 2019 or 2020 project.
+However, those who have completed recent H&H programs are still welcome and encouraged to attend.

-The workshop is scheduled to be a full day program, beginning at 9:00 am, and going through ~2:30 pm (check-in begins at 8:30).
+The workshop is scheduled to be a full evening program, 4-8pm.
 Topics include an overview of the swine industry, sources and selection of feeder pigs, feeding & health management, the pork product, and insight on the other phases of the program (record book, demonstration, etc).
 The Hog & Ham Program has 3 phases -- (1) selecting and raising, (2) slaughtering and processing and (3) record book, a retail & foodservice audit, and presentation.

 All prospective attendees should register for the Workshop by noon, Feb.
 19.

 2022 Hog & Ham Schedule

 2022 Hog & Ham Schedule

-January 20 - Workshop in Gainesville, required for all participants (except those who completed all of 2019 program).
+February 22 - Workshop in Gainesville, required for all participants (except those who completed all of 2019 or 2020 program).